Agonist vs Antagonist Drugs for Addiction Treatment

 An agonist drug “stimulates” specific receptors in the brain to mimic the effect of addictive drugs like heroin and opioids.

-Agonist drug therapy is often used for reducing withdrawal symptoms and cravings by partially activating receptors in the brain to help manage the physiological and psychological aspects associated with addiction.
+Agonist drug therapy is often used for reducing withdrawal symptoms and cravings by partially activating receptors in the brain to manage the physiological and psychological aspects of addiction.

 An antagonist drug creates the opposite effect and “blocks” receptors in the brain to prevent abused substances like heroin and opioids from producing their normal effects.